ngeng485/Nathan_BlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/YOQNgFCrLzI?si=QwGYa4IaQuoOh7v0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 So far, I have intergrated my joysticks and servos so that they worked together.
 I have done the code to test out my servos and joystick and to make sure that it works.
 Challenges I faced were how to connect the code of the joystick with the joystick position and then to the servo port.
-Other diffulicties for me as my first time programming is what to put in the void setup, (define key terms and set the program up etc.), as well as what to put in the void loop, (the actual part that runs the code).
+Other difficulties for me as my first time programming is what to put in the void setup, (define key terms and set the program up etc.), as well as what to put in the void loop, (the actual part that runs the code).
 Things I learned include how to set my servo as myservo and how to define terms and ports.
 I also learned the delay variable and the myservo.write(pos), which helps with spinning the servo.
 Lastly, learned how to apply the joystick position to the code and for the servo to move with the if statement.
 For example, if servo position is over 600 degrees, move clockwise 180 degrees.
 Testing the servo and joystick could help me with coding my arm and my modifications.
 My plan is to finish my second milestone by Thursday, which requires building the hardware of the robot.
 I will try to finish my third milestone, which is coding, by next Tuesday and finish my modification before Demo night.

 # Starter Project Milestone